GetSomeRest/library-javascript-view.and.data.api/README.md

 Provides a high-level wrapper to work with the View & Data REST API:

-** Check existence of a bucket/Retrieve details of bucket
+    * Check existence of a bucket/Retrieve details of bucket
     * Create new bucket
     * Upload a file to bucket
     * Register file for translation
     * Check translation progress
     * Retrieve viewable details

+- Autodesk.ADN.Toolkit.Viewer.js

+Provides a high-level wrapper to work with the viewer client-side JavaScript API

-- Autodesk.ADN.Toolkit.ViewData.js
+- Autodesk.ADN.Viewing.Extension.API.js

+Provides some additional methods to the viewer object.
+See [this blog post](http://adndevblog.typepad.com/cloud_and_mobile/2014/10/how-to-write-custom-extensions-for-the-large-model-viewer.html) for more information about how to use viewer extensions

 ##Dependencies